 Even if you did not suffer a severe injury in your motorcycle accident you should still seek medical treatment.
 It’s quite possible that you could have a delayed onset of pain.
 This is common because of the adrenaline in your body blocking the pain from presenting itself to you.
 If you seek medical treatment the doctor will be able to run a series of tests to spot internal bleeding and other damage.

 Have you been injured in a motorcycle accident?
-Contact our Los Angeles motorcycle accident attorney at 310-997-0904 to schedule a consultation today.
+Contact our Los Angeles motorcycle accident attorney at 310-997-0904 to schedule a free consultation today.
 Let’s review your injuries and determine what type of compensation you should seek.